Connecting Leeds is our ambition to improve travel in Leeds for people who live, work in and visit the city.

 The East Leeds Orbital Route (ELOR) is a key part of the East Leeds Extension, to create a major strategic growth area for the city.

-The first phase of ELOR will improve a number of existing Outer Ring Road junctions and help develop the design for the main ELOR.
-Leeds City Council are working with construction partner Balfour Beatty to progress the first two phases.
+The first phase of ELOR was completed in December 2019.
+This has seen improvements at a number of the existing Outer Ring Road Junctions .
+The design for the main ELOR was completed in summer 2020.
+Leeds City Council have been working with construction partner Balfour Beatty to complete the first two phases.

 Contact our team for more information

 If you have any queries or would like to find out more in-depth information please contact one of our site team or use the form to get through to Leeds City Council.